d4hines/marigold-tezos/docs/alpha/michelson.rst

 , to maintains the execution flow of operation (op for short).
 All emitted ops will be enqueued into a queue which is the top element of stack.
 If executed op is in DFS, this op will be enqueued into a new queue and the new queue will be pushed into stack.
+Notice that permission of running DFS is required.
+Please see ``ALLOW_DFS_IN_CHILDREN``.

 Here is an example of the evaluation flow of operation, , `!` indicates the op is running in DFS: